 5. Product Description

-This section allows you to discuss what you will be offering or selling in detail.
+This section allows you to discuss what you will be offering or selling in detail as you have seen in other business plan examples.
 Which goods or services will you be selling?
 The section tends to be longer than the others due to its importance.

 You also need a promotional or marketing plan in this place.
 You can have the best products in the whole world but it does not if no one knows about it.
 You need to identify your target market and detail out clearly how you will make them aware of your products.